samuraibeach/samurai/directions.md

 ## By Public Transport

-The best bet is to use this link to [Public Transport NSW](https://transportnsw.info/?language=en "Public Transport") for times and costs.
+The best bet is to use this link to [Public Transport NSW](https://transportnsw.info/?language=en "Public Transport"){:target=_"blank"} for times and costs.

 ### From Newcastle: